Ardha Navasana (Half Boat Pose)

-Ardha Navasana or the Half Boat Pose is a wonderful pose for curing many health problems.
+The Half Boat Pose or the Ardha Navasana is a wonderful yoga pose for curing many health problems.
 In this pose, the body attains the shape of a boat and the balance of the body is put on the hips.

 ‘Ardha’ in the Sanskrit language means ‘half’ and ‘Nava’ means a ‘boat, ship or vessel’.
 This asana resembles the shape of a boat hence this name.